sasanarakkha/pali-english-recitations/manuscript/markdown/recitations/teachings/principles-of-non-decline.md

 <div class="english">

-> Bhikkhus as long as these seven principles of non-decline  ̓  continue among the bhikkhus
+> Bhikkhus as long as these seven principles of non-decline <span class="breathmark">'</span> continue among the bhikkhus

 </div>